Showing posts with label therapy. Show all posts

 (They had three beanie babies on the bed for them.)

 We ended up at Arnold Palmer Hospital because Meadow continued to vomit and did not feel well.
-Marcus also Goa an ant bite plus his left foot swelled on top and got are and puffy.
+Marcus also got an ant bite; his left foot swelled on top and got puffy.
 The doctor decided not to admit Meadow.
-He told me if she did not get better to bring her back.
-She had Ketones four in her urine.
+He told me to bring her back if she did not get better.
+I should have had Ketones four in her urine.
 She also had a very low CO2(8?).
 Marcus got a dose of Clindamycin & an RX.

 We also gave him Benadryl.
 That concluded our first day in FL.
-Pokie had to check out the hospital facilities to make sure they were suitable.
+Pokie had to check out the hospital facilities to ensure they were suitable.

 Clindamycin is used to treat bacterial infections.
-This medicine may be given to patients who have had an allergic reaction to penicillin.
-Clindamycin will not work for colds, flu, or other virus infections.
+It may be given to patients who have had an allergic reaction to penicillin.
+However, it will not work for colds, flu, or other virus infections.

 Monday, June 19, 2006

-On our first day at Ability & their Meadow met Roberta her PT.
+We met Roberta, her PT, on our first day at Ability & their Meadow.
 She is very good with Meadow.
 Meadow fussed a lot when placed in a position she did not like.
 She looked so cute in the little suit!
 We got some pictures.
 We went to Steak & Shake for lunch.
-It was our first day at Dr. Bradstreet’s office for HBOT.
+It was our first day at Dr. Bradstreet's office for HBOT.
 I got in the chamber with Meadow.
 She got in the soft tank.
 They gave her Baby Einstein DVDs to watch.
 She fell fast asleep.
 However, I thought my head was going to explode.
-My ears started stopping up and pressure shot like a sharp pin down behind my ears and my neck.
-I got on the walkie-talkie and said, “How long is this pain gonna last?”
+My ears started stopping up, and pressure shot like a sharp pin down behind my ears and neck.
+I got on the walkie-talkie and said, "How long will this pain last?"
 She told me to hold my nose and blow.
 The pressure was not relieved.
 Then I got hot and felt like I was having a panic attack.
-She told me to face toward the end where the air was blowing and once it was fully pressurized the pain should stop.
-When it was fully pressurized I felt better.
-Laid my head and took the best nap I have had in a long time.
-In the afternoon we went back to the RMH and had supper.
+She told me to face toward the end where the air was blowing, and once it was fully pressurized, the pain should stop.
+When it was fully pressurized, I felt better.
+I laid my head and took the best nap I had in a long time.
+In the afternoon, we went back to the RMH and had supper.
 We ate vita, salad & brownies.
-The kids played in the playroom and we went to sleep.
+The kids played in the playroom, and we went to sleep.

-We went to Melbourne Beach after therapy.
+After therapy, we went to Melbourne Beach.
 The kids loved the ocean.
 They played in the waves and sand.
 Madison found some seashells.
-Meadow liked the water too.
+Meadow liked the water, too.
 The kids got more beanie babies.

 Tuesday, June 20, 2006

 Madison woke up vomiting.
 She slept all morning.
 We went to therapy.
-Meadow was much better today and more tolerant of the therapy.
+Meadow was much better today and more tolerant of the treatment.
 She likes to jump on the spider.
 Marcus and I boxed Hulk gloves.
 Madison lay on the floor on Elmo's mat and slept.
 Mom got in the HBOT Chamber with Meadow.
 I slept on the couch in the playroom with Madison.
-I little boy jumped up on top of me while I was sleeping and I thought it was Bucko!
+A little boy jumped up on me while I was asleep, and I thought it was Bucko!
 We went to RMH after all therapy because Madison was sick.
-The Belles & Beaus of Chiropractic Club of Orlando had a Hawaiian lei feast with chicken curry rice, salad, fruit delight, and a veggie tray.
+The Belles & Beaus of the Chiropractic Club of Orlando had a Hawaiian lei feast with chicken curry rice, salad, fruit delight, and a veggie tray.
 Delaney took Marcus for a ride in her wheelchair at the RMH.

 Wednesday, June 21, 2006

 Madison felt better this morning.
-We too Meadow for their suit therapy.
+We, too, Meadow, for their suit therapy.
 Marcus played on the game cube.
 We went to lunch at Olive Garden.
 We then went to HBOT.
 I got in the chamber with Meadow and took a nap.
 I still felt the pressure.
 I was not as anxious this time because I knew what to expect.
 We went to Andretti Thrill Park and rode on the go-karts.
 This man took us on a train ride.
-I didn’t think he was ever going to stop!
-We rode the bumper boats again and Marcus rode with a teenage girl and Madison rode with a teenage boy!
+I didn't think he was ever going to stop!
+We rode the bumper boats again; Marcus rode with a teenage girl, and Madison rode with a teenage boy!
 We had fun.
-Marcus played a game where he shot a rifle and a butt popped up with blue jeans on but you could see his crack!
+Marcus played a game where he shot a rifle, and a butt popped up with blue jeans on, but you could see his crack!
 It was hot outside.
 The kids are making friends at RMH.

 Thursday, June 22, 2006

-Today at Suit therapy Meadow was cranky.
+Today at Suit Therapy, Meadow was cranky.
 She woke up early this morning.
-Zac is the other child getting therapy from the other PT.
+Zac is the other child getting treatment from the other PT.
 She is from Holland.
 Zac is autistic.
 He is seven years old.
-After therapy, we went to an authentic Italian Restaurant.
+After treatment, we went to an authentic Italian Restaurant.
 We ordered a pizza with spinach, mushrooms, and Pepperonis.
-Granny went into the chamber with Meadow today and Madison talked to Granny on the walkie-talkie.
+Granny went into the chamber with Meadow today, and Madison talked to Granny on the walkie-talkie.

-After HBOT we went to Dixie Stampede.
+After HBOT, we went to Dixie Stampede.
 We got there early and went to the horse stables.
 There was a white horse with spots and a big albino horse.
 Then we went inside.
-The lobby had a huge painting with a big buffalo and horses on it.
+The lobby had a huge painting with a big buffalo and horses.
 Then we went to the carriage room.
-Mrs. Dixie played it again Sam performed.
+Mrs. Dixie played it again, and Sam performed.
 There was a magic show, too.
 In the main arena, we had a huge dinner.
 Madison and Marcus got a call (Meadow was announced up) to the arena on the Northside to chase chickens.
 Bucko was the first one to make it.
 They both got ribbons and medallions.
-After the show, the cast called us down for a VIP meeting for pictures.
+After the show, the cast called us for a VIP meeting for pictures.
 The girls all wanted to hold Meadow.
 We went into the center arena and took pictures.
 One of the crew members gave the kids coloring books.
-The host gave Meadow a ribbon like Maddie & Bucko.
-They told me they were going to mail us a picture and they were all going to sign it.
+The host gave Meadow a ribbon-like Maddie & Bucko.
+They told me they would mail us a picture, and they would all sign it.
 We had a really good time!

 Friday, June 23, 2006